arunbaby0/arunbaby.com/_ml_system_design/0059-automl-systems.md

 difficulty: Hard
 ---

 **"The ultimate bottleneck in machine learning is not data or compute—it is the human engineer.
 AutoML Systems aim to automate the 'grad student descent'—turning model discovery into a massively parallelized search problem."**

 ## 1. Introduction: The Meta-Optimization Problem

-In the early 2010s, building a good ML model meant a human spending weeks manually tuning learning rates, layer sizes, and weight decays.
-This was slow, biased, and expensive.

-**AutoML (Automated Machine Learning)** is the science of building systems that build models.
-It treats the architecture and hyperparameters of a model as variables in a massive **Constraint Satisfaction Problem**.
-We design an industrial-scale AutoML platform capable of discovering state-of-the-art architectures for millions of users, focusing on **Search Efficiency and Distributed Resource Management**.

----

-## 2. The Core Requirements of an AutoML Platform

 ### 2.1 Functional Requirements
 1. **HPO (Hyperparameter Optimization)**: Tune scalar values (LR, Dropout, Weight Decay).